kritigoyal01/Indiacom-Project/README.md

 # IndiacomPagecount
 module to calculate number of pages at the time of upload

-and another module has been added-
+# Document verification  module has been added-
-# Document verification

-NOTES FOR OPERATION
+## INSTRUCTIONS FOR OPERATION

 * download zip
 * extract